BioMakers/32_The-Charge-on-Cancer/README.md

 ![Dr. Sudhakaran Prabakaran](Images/Prabakaran-338_Final1.jpg "Dr. Sudhakaran Prabakaran")
 ![Dr. Sanjiv Sambandan](Images/Sanjiv-Sambandan.jpg "Dr. Sanjiv Sambandan")

-## Proposal
+## Workflow
 The proposal explores the use of electric fields to segregate cancer cells using conductive nanoparticles.
 The technology being explored consists of two parts:

 1. Binding of cancer cells with nanoparticles
 2. The technique to move the cancer cell-nanoparticle complex

 ## Software
 No specific software.
-If scripts are eventually needed we will use MATLAB.
+If scripts are eventually needed we will use MATLAB and they will be made available in this Github account.

 ## Hardware
-There are no hardware components needed for this project - although some serious equipment will be used.
+There are no hardware components needed for this project - although some heavy duty engineering equipments will be used.
-1. To fabricate the electrodes I have used a DC sputtering system.
+1. To fabricate the electrodes we have used a DC sputtering system.
 The fine gaps between the electrodes (10um to 100um with +-1um accuracy) were created using photolithography that requires the use of a Mask Aligner and UV exposure.
 2. To measure we will use a probe station with a semiconductor parameter analyzer.
-The electrodes are ready.
-I have access to the measurement setup.
+The electrodes are ready and we have access to the measurement setup.

 ## The Methodology is as follows:
 Step 1: Fabricate Electrodes (spacing about 1000 micron) on a printed circuit board.
 A voltage will be applied across these electrodes to establish an electric field in the gap.